Battery World franchisees and Guide Dogs – sharing career pathways

 “Our committee really felt this was a charity that was inclusive of the whole population,” Mr Spence said, “In the past our stores have fundraised for charities from Bravehearts and Camp Quality, to Autism Research and Drought Relief.

 “What impressed us about Guide Dogs Australia is they do not just train dogs to help the blind, they run the entire gamut of support.
-From the moment a person loses their site, Guide Dogs is on the journey with them providing social workers, occupational therapists even psychologists to help them adjust to this dramatic change in their lives.
+From the moment a person loses their sight, Guide Dogs is on the journey with them providing social workers, occupational therapists even psychologists to help them adjust to this dramatic change in their lives.
 From using a cane to start mobility to the time they are matched with a dog: Guide Dogs offers phenomenal support.”

 Ms Koltun said guiding was a complex and demanding task for a dog so it was great there were career opportunities for those not quite suited.